NCSU-Libraries/dsci/README.md

 ### "Pile of MARC"?

-After all the options, come a bunch of filenames which are understood as containing MARC;
-if the filename ends in `.xml` then it will be processed as if it were MARCXML, otherwise it will be processed as MARC21 (binary) format.
+The last arguments on the command line are a bunch of filenames which are understood as containing MARC; for each filename, if it ends in `xml` it will be processed as if it were MARCXML, otherwise it will be processed as MARC21 (binary) format.
 You can override the extension-based detection by passing the `-f xml` (or `-f marc21`) parameter.

-If it breaks here (and it might because it assumes MARC21 means MARC-8, but it might not), you might look into using `yaz-marcdump` (part of the [yaz](https://github.com/indexdata/yaz) toolkit by IndexData) to convert to UTF-8 encoded MARCXML.
+If it breaks here (and it might because it assumes MARC21 means the records are encoded using MARC-8, but it might not because the reader tries to adapt), you might look into using `yaz-marcdump` (part of the [yaz](https://github.com/indexdata/yaz) toolkit by IndexData) to convert to UTF-8 encoded MARCXML.

 ### Wait, What is this project written in?
 Java?
 Groovy?

 You'll need it to run Solr anyhow.
 But other than having the `java` executable on your PATH, you shouldn't need anything other than the contents of this repository.
 Make sure you use a
-*Java Development* Kit (JDK) installation, as that's what's needed to compile things; a suitable location to download this is from http://openjdk.java.net/.
+*Java Development* Kit (JDK) installation, as that's what's needed to compile things; a suitable location to download the JDK is from https://openjdk.java.net/.
+JDK version 8 is recommended.

 The JRE (Java Runtime Environment) you might have lying around to run Java in your browser (which you should probably delete anyway) is not sufficient.

 When building the project, use the 'gradle wrapper' (`gradlew` or `gradlew.bat` in the root directory) to run your builds, and it will download all the stuff you need.